Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Related Works

-In a prominent work, Dutta and Ray \cite{Dutta-Ray} attempt to find a middle-ground in the tension between sub-coalitions demanding profit which is commensurate with their inherent worth and the societal norm of ``equality'' as a desirable outcome.
-They show that a convex game admits a unique core imputation which Lorenz dominates all other core imputations; they call it the {\em egalitarian solution}.
-From our standpoint, this work has two shortcomings: it does not apply to the assignment game and it is not efficiently computable for any non-trivial, natural game.
-Our work address both these issues.
-Another difference is that whereas the Lorenz order is partial, leximin and leximax are total orders.
+{\bf Comparison with Dutta and Ray's egalitarian solution:} In a prominent work, Dutta and Ray \cite{Dutta-Ray} showed that a convex game\footnote{The characteristic function of such a game is supermodular, see Definition \ref{def.cooperative-game}.} admits a unique core imputation which Lorenz dominates all other core imputations; they call it the {\bf egalitarian solution}.
+From our standpoint, \cite{Dutta-Ray} has three shortcomings: it does not apply to several key natural games, including the assignment, MST and max-flow games, since they are not convex; it is not efficiently computable for any non-trivial, natural game; and the Lorenz order is a partial, and not a total, order.
+Our work rectifies all three shortcomings.

-The importance of ``fair'' profit-sharing has been recognized for the proper functioning of all aspects of society --- from personal relationships to business collaborations.
-Moreover, this has been a consideration since ancient times, e.g., see the delightful and thought-provoking paper by Aumann and Maschler \cite{Aumann1985game}, which discusses problems from the 2000-year-old Babylonian Talmud on how to divide the estate of a dead man among his creditors.
+{\bf Other related results:} The importance of ``fair'' profit-sharing has been a consideration since ancient times, e.g., see the delightful and thought-provoking paper by Aumann and Maschler \cite{Aumann1985game}, which discusses problems from the 2000-year-old Babylonian Talmud on how to divide the estate of a dead man among his creditors.

 Below we state results giving LP-based core imputations for natural games; these are also candidates for the study of leximin and leximax core imputations.
 Deng et al. \cite{Deng1999algorithms} gave LP-based characterization of the cores of several combinatorial optimization games, including maximum flow in unit capacity networks both directed and undirected, maximum number of edge-disjoint $s$-$t$ paths, maximum number of vertex-disjoint $s$-$t$ paths, maximum number of disjoint arborescences rooted at a vertex $r$, and general graph matching game in which the weight of optimal fractional and integral matchings are equal (such a game has a non-empty core).